 Lay ordinate and abscissa upon the Yuri…

-- Pervy pseudonymous straight male authorship through to “out spokesperson” activist lesbian female authorship.
+- Pervy pseudonymous straight male authorship through to “out spokesperson” activist lesbian authorship.

 - Minimalist functional objectifying characterization through to complex, empathetic and humane characterization.